 Some people are initially concerned about the lack of universal guidelines around sleep consulting.
-However, the reason for this isn’t a lack of oversight, but rather that sleep consulting doesn’t require that oversight.
-There is nothing dangerous, controversial, or medical in nature about sleep consulting- rather, you are simply teaching parents how to teach their baby a new skill.
-That can be achieved in a variety of ways that are equally valid, depending on your skillset and your target market.
+However, the reason for this isn’t a lack of oversight.
+However, it is that sleep consulting doesn’t require that oversight.
+There is nothing dangerous, controversial, or medical in nature about sleep consulting.
+Instead, you are simply teaching parents how to teach their baby a new skill.
+This is where the importance of sleep consultant certifications comes in.
+You can achieve this new knowledge in a variety of ways that are equally valid, depending on your skill set and your target market.

-In addition to the initial training associated with certification, a program like CPSM includes elements of continuing education and access to networking that you may not have otherwise.
-As new studies come out, these are often shared through your course’s community, which can also be used to share stories, tips, and lessons learned with fellow sleep consultants.
+In addition to the initial training associated with certification, a program like CPSM includes elements of continuing education.
+Additionally, CPSM allows access to networking that you may not have otherwise.
+As new studies come out, these are often shared through your course’s community.
+This can also be used to share stories, tips, and lessons learned with fellow sleep consultants.

 Once you’ve decided that being certified is the right path for you, there can be an overwhelming number of options for programs.
 The most important element of choosing a program is making sure that it aligns with your values and the type of support you want to provide to parents.

-The Certified Center for Pediatric Sleep Management offers a self-paced virtual lesson plan that also includes one on-one mentorship and access to an active community of sleep consultants.
+The Certified Center for Pediatric Sleep Management offers a self-paced virtual lesson plan that also includes one-on-one mentorship.
+In addition, students receive access to an active community of sleep consultants.
 The curriculum is based on the benefits of independent sleep, the science of sleep in children, and safe sleep guidelines set forth by the American Academy of Pediatrics.
 The comprehensive course will prepare you to support parents as they guide their children towards independent sleep, as well as how to launch and grow your business.

-At the end of the course, you will be a certified CPSM sleep consultant, demonstrating your commitment to parents and children and your readiness to guide them towards independent sleep.
+At the end of the course, you will be a certified CPSM sleep consultant.
+This accomplishment demonstrates your commitment to parents and children and your readiness to guide them toward independent sleep.